mcanouil/IMA2/README.md

 #mean/median/tbrm: "tbrm" is Tukey's Biweight robust average
 indexmethod = "mean"

-# If ture, the differential test methods would change to the corresponding paired-test methods
+# If true, the differential test methods would change to the
+# corresponding paired-test methods
 paired = FALSE
 ```